List of cabinets of Turkey: Statistics

 Including the one-party period, shortest government in Turkey's history was DYP minority government led by Tansu Çiller, which only lasted 25 days.
-Longest government in duty was fourth cabinet of Recep Tayyip Erdogan, which lasted 1,789 days.
+Longest government in duty was fourth cabinet of Recep Tayyip Erdoğan, which lasted 1,789 days.
 Longest coalition was DSP, ANAP and MHP coalition led by Bülent Ecevit, which lasted 1270 days.

 Including one-party period, only 4 out of 67 governments span into full-extend of their time (came with an election, ended with regular time): first Demirel government, first Özal government, second and fourth Erdoğan government.